Installation¶

 We also provide options to build XGrammar from source.
 This step is useful when you want to make modification or obtain a specific version of XGrammar.

 Step 1.
-Set up build dependency.
+Set up build environment.
 To build from source, you need to ensure that the following build dependencies are satisfied:

 CMake >= 3.18